bsu-cs222-fall20-dll/Final-Walters-Chepkwony-Vaal/README.md

 ## Build

-To build the project, with IntelliJ and gradle installed and configured run the Main class.
+With IntelliJ and gradle installed and configured, run the Main class to build the project.

     src > main > java/edu/bsu/cs222/pos > Main